rekt-osbot/kite/README.md

 2. **Market Hours**: Trading logic should check market status before executing trades
 3. **Error Handling**: API errors should be caught and handled appropriately
 4. **Logging**: Maintain detailed logging for troubleshooting
 5. **Dependencies**: Use lazy imports for any cross-module dependencies that could become circular
+6. **Memory Usage**: Leverage the memory optimizer for resource-intensive operations
+7. **Token Management**: Use the token manager for all token-related operations